 The Juvenile Drug Court Aftercare program committee agreed that the program would utilize the following terminology to distinguish between the different circumstances under which a youth will be terminated from the program:

 - Successful Completion: The participant successfully completes Phase One and Phase Two of the Aftercare program.

-- Satisfactory Completion of Probation/After Care: The participant satisfactorily completes some, but not all of the requirements of Phase One and/or Phase Two and the youth has received the maximum possible benefit from program participation.
+- Satisfactory Completion of Probation and After Care: The participant satisfactorily completes some, but not all of the requirements of Phase One and/or Phase Two and the youth has received the maximum possible benefit from program participation.
 A member of the Aftercare team may recommend this category of termination to the court for final approval.
-One example of a satisfactory completion would be a youth who relapses and, at age 18, is admitted to Right Turn of Maryland where he/she successfully completes an in-patient program.
+One example of a satisfactory completion would be a youth who relapses and, at age 18, is admitted to Right Turn of Maryland where he or she successfully completes an in-patient program.
 Upon discharge and recommendation, with court approval, the youth could be terminated under this designation.

-- Unsatisfactory Completion: The participant fails to complete Phase One and Phase Two of the Aftercare program, repeatedly violates probation, and/or has a new adjudication.
+- Unsatisfactory Completion: The participant fails to complete Phase One and Phase Two of the Aftercare program, repeatedly violates probation, and has a new adjudication.

 A Review team member may recommend termination under any termination category that he/she deems appropriate.
 Termination is subject to court approval.